Find out how to register on El Padrón, Spain’s population register, which is mandatory for foreigners to carry out certain procedures in Spain.

 The padrón in Spain has two main purposes:

-Through the census, authorities calculate how many public services (health, police, administration, etc.) each area needs.
+Through the census, authorities calculate how many public services each area needs.
 The more people registered, the more services an area receives.
 You can read statistics about Spain’s population (INE padrón).

-Regarding voting, at election time you will receive a letter to let you know which facility you have to go to vote.
+Regarding voting, at election time you’ll receive a letter informing you where to vote.
 If you are not registered on the padrón, you won’t be able to vote.

-- The padrón is not a required document to keep in your vehicle.
+- A necessary document to keep in your vehicle

-- The padrón does not have to be renewed every so often, just when the town hall says so.
+- Something you need to renew every so often, just when the town hall says so

 Who needs a padrón registration?